 Hosted ceremonies are for several hours at a time

-Events can be held at sites regionally, nationally, or globally, as chosen by host organizations.
+Events can be held at sites chosen by host organizations.

-Marie also has periodic access to a day or night-use site (labyrinth, walking trails, indoor use but no overnights) in a woodland retreat in Hillsborough, NC, or an overnight retreat (4 bedrooms, 4 double beds, 6 single beds, 1 crib, for up to 14 individuals) in Linville, NC, near Linville Gorge in the Appalachian Mountains.
+Access to day or night use at a site in central NC (labyrinth, walking trails, indoor use but no overnights) and overnight use in western NC (4 bedrooms, 4 double beds, 6 single beds, 1 crib, for up to 14 individuals).

 Retreat events and leadership emerged out of Marie's participation in a Cancer Centers' "Chronic Stress Management Group" and a will to respond to the needs and requests of colleagues, mentors, and her own family and friends for time and space devoted to quiet and embodied rejuvenation while facing life or health challenges.